trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 > You can only add a counter group once to a single group.
 If you want to create two groups of routers say *East* and *West* routers then create a new Resource Group as many times as you want

-## Assigning resource groups to users
+## Assigning Resource Groups to Users

 This section describes how you can assign a resource group to a user.
 That restricts that users view to only items in that group.